theanmol-raj/assignment_LO/README.md

 pip install tensorflow transformers datasets
 # Steps for Execution :
--Run every cell one after another
+- Run every cell one after another
--This notebook saves a model in .h5 format for further training and implementation
+- This notebook saves a model in .h5 format for further training and implementation

 ### Load the Model